RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 A few notes:

 -   $U$ describes the input range.
 E.g. for 8-bit integers, $U=255$.
--   Modern CPUs perform _truncating_ division, meaning that they will discard the fractional part of the result.
-For unsigned integers, this is equivalent to flooring the result, which is why I used $\lfloor x/D\rfloor$ to denote integer division.
+-   Modern CPUs perform _truncating_ division, meaning that they will discard the fractional part of the result (round towards zero).
+For unsigned integers, this is equivalent to `floor`ing the result (round towards negative infinity), which is why I used $\lfloor x/D\rfloor$ to denote integer division.
 -   The floor division by $2^s$ is equivalent to a right bit-shift by $s$.

-In programming terms, this means that we can replace `x / D` with `(x * f + a) >> s` and get the same result (with the right constants).
-Since the cost of multiplication + addition + bit-shift is lower than the cost of a single division, this can be a significant optimization.
+In programming terms, this means that we can replace `x / D` with `(x * f + a) >> s` and get the same result, with the right constants.
+Even better, we can always find constants with $a=0$, so we only need to perform a multiplication and a shift.
+Since the cost of multiplication + bit-shift is typically much lower than the cost of a single division, this is often a significant optimization.

-However, that's not all.
-As it turns out, it's possible for find constants with $a=0$, meaning that we don't even have to pay for addition.

 ## Generalizing